What's Hot

 The first video/scoreboard was installed above the south endzone in 1993, followed by the addition of 90 more luxury suites in 1995.

-Instead of building a new stadium, the Packers renovated and expanded Lambeau Field extensively in 2000.
+Instead of building a new stadium, the Packers extensively renovated and expanded Lambeau Field in 2000.
 This renovation included adding an atrium known as “Titletown,” which houses a Packers Hall of Fame and a team store.
 The main concourse was expanded, a new upper concourse was added with ramps and elevators, and more restrooms were built.

 In addition, nearly 12,000 seats were added along the top of the stadium, including club seats and luxury suites.
 A new Packers locker room, football operations facility, and administrative offices were also constructed.
 These renovations at Lambeau Field were completed by the start of the 2003 season.